whiteblock/gossipsub-testing/README.md

 | Topology | B-A | B-A | B-A | B-A |
 | Input Deg.
 Param. | 2 | 6 | 12 | 16 |

-<p align="center"> Table 2: Phase 1 Series 1 Topology Test</p>
+<p align="center"> Table 2: Phase 1 Series 1 - Topology Test</p>

 ### Phase 1: Message Delivery Ratio (MDR) Results

-The primary observation of concern within Phase 1 tests was the message delivery ratio, or packet delivery ratio, was not 100%.
-At a message rate of 200 msgs/sec, we expected 36,000 messages to be generated per test.
-At lower message rates, the delivery ratio was 100%.
+The primary observation of concern within Phase 1 tests was the message delivery ratio, or packet delivery ratio, which was not 100%.
+At a global message rate of 200 msgs/sec, we expected 36,000 messages to be generated per test.
+When testing lower message rates, the delivery ratio reached 100% which suggests that the implementation used cannot handle high network traffic.
 In Test Series 1a, the number of messages received was 25365/30000 (70.4%) or a drop rate of ~30%.
-Further analysis verified that the dropped packets were not a result of insufficient cool-down time.
-This was verified using two methods.
-The first was processing the logs of each individual node to see if messages were still being gossipped prior to the tests shutting down.
-The logs indicated that each message ID was received 95 times (i.e., once per node with no messages in-transit).
-To further account for this, the second method was to run a test with a two hour cool-down time.
-This second method also yielded the same results, implying the drop rate caused by either the protocol itself or the test client implementation.
+Further analysis verified that the dropped messages were *not* a result of insufficient cool-down time (i.e., nodes were unable to fully empty their queues).

+The first method to verify this was processing the logs of each individual node to see if messages were still being gossipped prior to the tests shutting down.
+The logs indicated that each message ID present in the logs was received 95 times indicating there were no messages still in transit by the time the tests shut down.
+To further account for this, we ran tests with a large two hour cool-down time.
+This second method also yielded the same results, implying the drop rate is caused by the protocol itself, implementation used, and/or testing methodology.

 ##### MDR Fix #1 for Phase 2 - Outbound Peer Queue Size